isaqb-org/glossary/manuscript/1-terms-A-L.md

   * bundling of data with the methods or functions operating on that data

   Encapsulation is a mechanism for ->information hiding.

+{#term-enterprise-it-architecture}
+### Enterprise IT Architecture
+Enterprise Architecture.
+Structures and concepts for the it support of an entire company.
+Atomic subject matters of the enterprise architecture are single software systems also referred to as „applications“.

 {#term-entity}
 ### Entity